Cite report

 Energy intensity

-2020 saw a slowdown in energy intensity improvement, mainly due to the pandemic
+2021 saw a slowdown in energy intensity improvement overlapping with economic recovery after the Covid-19 pandemic

 Energy intensity measured in terms of primary energy and GDP